Here is a searchable FAQ - Questions and answers page. - The idea is a quest for practical knowledge.

 Can I get in touch with them?

-A Capital and Counties - a subsidiary of Liberty the people who own a great number of shopping malls throughout Britain.
+A Capital and Counties - the people who own a great number of shopping malls throughout Britain.
 13 Million Sq Feet worth £4.4 billion So they are a solid company having put their money in bricks and mortar throughout their growth of 30 years.
 Their covent garden offices are in the Piazza.
-They are called Covent Garden London
+They are called Covent Garden London.

 Cartoon